gymnastjs/gymnast/stories/grid/verticalAlign.md

 # Vertical Align

-Alignment defaults to top but middle and bottom are also available
+Alignment defaults to top but center and bottom are also available

 Note that while `align="top"` has the same behavior than the default, `align="top"` is useful to break inheritance.